DefaultGen/okaygamelists/README.md

 ## Choosing one title per game

-Every entry on each of these lists is indivdually verified and I've chosen the single best title in my opinion based on the box, manual, and title screen.
+Every entry on each of these lists is indivdually verified and I've subjectively chosen the single best title in my opinion based on the box, manual, and title screen.
 Many games have multiple variously formatted or ambiguous titles.
 It is out of the scope these lists to try to rectify this, but I did try to pick the best one so you don't end up with nonsense like "Aladdin (Disney's)" in your list of games as if the Disney's is in parentheses at the end of the title.

 If you are maintaining a database of video games, it is very useful to include all variations of a game title.
 These lists are not meant to replace such a database.